flectra-hq/flectra/doc/reference/javascript_reference.rst

 - declare all your dependencies at the top of the module.
 Also, they should be sorted alphabetically by module name.
 This makes it easier to understand your module.
 - declare all exported values at the end
-- try to avoid exporting too much things from one module.
+- try to avoid exporting too many things from one module.
 It is usually better to simply export one thing in one (small/smallish) module.
 - asynchronous modules can be used to simplify some use cases.
-For example, the *web.dom_ready* module returns a deferred which will be resolved when the dom is actually ready.
-So, another module that needs the DOM could simply have a *require('web.dom_ready')* statement somewhere, and the code will only be executed when the DOM is ready.
+For example, the *web.dom_ready* module returns a promise which will be resolved when the dom is actually ready.
+So, another module that needs the DOM could simply have a `require('web.dom_ready')` statement somewhere, and the code will only be executed when the DOM is ready.
 - try to avoid defining more than one module in one file.
 It may be convenient in the short term, but this is actually harder to maintain.